Chart Color Schemes

 The level of residential development activity in Sinnamon Park is very low in comparison to the average area assessed nationally by AreaSearch

-Based on AreaSearch analysis of ABS building approval numbers, Sinnamon Park has seen approximately 13 new homes approved annually.
-Between FY21 and FY25, around 66 homes were approved, with an additional 2 approved in FY26 to date.
-On average, 0.8 new residents per year have been arriving for each new home over the past five financial years.
+Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Sinnamon Park has seen approximately 13 new homes approved annually.
+Between FY-21 and FY-25, around 66 homes were approved, with an additional 2 approved so far in FY-26.
+Over the past five financial years, an average of 0.8 new residents per year arrived for each new home.

-Sinnamon Park has approximately 6720 people per dwelling approval, demonstrating an established market with a population forecast to gain 396 residents by 2041.
-At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current projections.
+This trend indicates decreasing availability of developable sites and reflects changing lifestyles, as well as the need for more diverse and affordable housing options.
+Sinnamon Park has approximately 6720 people per dwelling approval, demonstrating an established market.
+According to AreaSearch's latest quarterly estimate, the location is projected to gain 379 residents by 2041.
+At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development